olliw42/mLRS-docu/docs/DRONECAN.md

 > [!NOTE]
 > mLRS requires CAN_P1_BITRATE = 1000000 and, if you want to use CANFD, CAN_P1_FDBITRATE = 4.
 However, these are the default values of ArduPilot, so that you normally don't need to adjust these parameters.

+> [!NOTE]
+> For CANFD to work properly, ensure that your flight controller hardware supports it.

 Then reboot the flight controller (this might be the second required reboot if you changed CAN_D1_UC_SER_EN).